renpy/renpy/sphinx/source/config.rst

 .. var:: config.old_substitutions = False

-    If true, Ren'Py will apply old-style (percent) substitutions to text displayed by the say and menu statements.
+    If true, Ren'Py will apply old-style (percent) substitutions to text displayed by the :ref:`say <say-statement>` and :ref:`menu
+    <menu-statement>` statements.

 .. var:: config.overlay_during_with = True

-    True if we want overlays to be shown during with statements, or False if we'd prefer that they be hidden during the with statements.
+    True if we want overlays to be shown during :ref:`with statements
+    <with-statement>`, or False if we'd prefer that they be hidden during
+    the with statements.

 .. var:: config.overlay_layers = [ 'overlay' ]